jmeile/ApacheHostTrap/README.md

 mod_define module, which can be downloaded from here: https://people.apache.org/~rjung/mod_define

+I tried that module, but somehow I didn't manage to get it working with Apache 2.2.
+At the end, I replaced all the ${APACHE_LOG_DIR} and ${EVIL_HOST_PATH}
+by the real paths.
+So, I guess you'd better use Apache 2.4

+Then you have to define the variable APACHE_LOG_DIR (see the file: evil_host_trap_env.conf)

 For Apache 2.4, you don't need to do anything.
 It is already included

 The following files are included: